derekleung811/cybersecurity/ceh_engage_part3.md

 CEHORG suspects of a possible session hijacking attack on a machine in its network.
 The organisation has retained the network traffic data for the session at C:\Users\Admin\Documents in the EH Workstation – 2 as sniffsession.pcap.
 You have been assigned a task to perform an analysis and find out the protocol that has been used for sniffing on its network.
 (Format: AAA)

-#Module 11 Session Hijacking - Lab 2 - Wireshark#
+#Module 11 Session Hijacking - Lab2 - Wireshark#
 ![Screenshot 2024-12-12 at 11 49 56 AM](https://github.com/user-attachments/assets/d1210604-f1dc-4e0d-b089-729266bfc0a6)

 **Challenge 2:**

 Perform an HTTP-recon on www.certifiedhacker.com and find out the version of Nginx used by the web server.
 (Format: N.NN.N)

-#Module 13 Hacking Web Servers - Lab 1 - httprecon#
+#Module 13 Hacking Web Servers - Lab1 - httprecon#
 ![Screenshot 2024-12-12 at 11 53 33 AM](https://github.com/user-attachments/assets/91dc1966-6db4-4f68-a38b-b722a7b749c8)